-It's gotten fantastic reviews, and it's been described as a compassionate, touching, melancholy book.
-I haven't had a chance to read it yet, but it’s definitely on my list of books to read this year.
+It's gotten great reviews, and it's been described as a compassionate, touching, melancholy book.
+I haven't had a chance to read it yet, but I'm hoping to find some time for it.Publication Date: March 5, 2019

 Those are my picks for now!
 I left off any books that are part of a series, since it’s always iffy as to whether your book club members have read the other books in the series.
 I’ll be updating this list as reviews roll in and 2019 shakes out!